-Lok Sabha likely to take up Triple Talaq Bill on Thursday, BJP issues whip
+Lok Sabha likely to take up Triple Talaq Bill today, BJP issues whip

 New Delhi, July 24: The contentious Triple Talaq Bill has been listed for consideration and discussion in Lok Sabha on Thursday.
 The ruling BJP has issued a whip to its MPs, asking them to ensure their presence in the House.